IMF Ethics Advisor - Terms of ReferenceMarch 16, 2016

 1. These Terms of Reference set out the principal responsibilities of the Ethics Advisor.
 The Ethics Advisor contributes to the good governance of the Fund and assists the organization in maintaining high ethical standards of conduct and the reputation of the Fund and its employees for probity, integrity, and impartiality.
-The Ethics Advisor promotes awareness of ethics issues, provides training and education on ethics, and carries out impartial inquiries and investigations concerning alleged violations of the rules and regulations governing the conduct of Fund employees.1
+The Ethics Advisor promotes awareness of ethics issues among, and provides training and education on ethics for, Fund employees and vendor personnel.1

 Appointment and period of service

-2. The Ethics Advisor shall be appointed by the Managing Director2, after consultation with the Staff Association Committee.
-He or she shall not have had prior employment with the Fund and shall initially be appointed for a period of two or three years.
-Prior to the end of that period, the Managing Director, in consultation with the Staff Association Committee, shall decide whether to renew the Ethics Advisor’s appointment for a further and final period of three years (or two years if the initial appointment was for a period of three years).
-The Ethics Advisor’s appointment may be extended for a further period if necessary to complete and/or to hand over to his or her successor work in progress at the end of his or her term.
+2. The Ethics Advisor shall be appointed by the Managing Director2, after consultation with the the Staff Association Committee.
+He or she shall not have had prior employment with the Fund and shall initially be appointed for a period of two years.
+Prior to the end of that period, the Managing Director, in consultation with the Staff Association Committee, shall decide whether to renew the Ethics Advisor’s appointment for a further and final period of four years.
+The Ethics Advisor’s appointment may be extended for a further period, normally not to exceed six months, if this is necessary to complete and/or to hand over to his or her successor work in progress at the end of his or her term.

 3. Following the initial period referred to in Paragraph 2 above, the Ethics Advisor’s appointment may be terminated prior to the end of his or her appointment by the Managing Director only for cause.

 Duties and responsibilities